Disaggregation of Remotely Sensed Soil Moisture in Heterogeneous Landscapes using Holistic Structure based Models: Experimental Description and Results

-The averaged spatial RMSE for each day of the year in the simulation period is shown in Figure~\ref{fig:RMSE}.
-A Z-test was performed to evaluate how close the average disaggregated SM is to the mean than $0.04$ $\mathrm{m^3/m^3}$ for meaningful use in hydrological models~\cite{das2011}.
+The spatially averaged RMSE for each DoY in the simulation period is shown in Figure~\ref{fig:RMSE}.
+A Z-test was performed to evaluate whether the disaggregated SM at 1~km is within a standard deviation of $\pm 0.04$ $\mathrm{m^3/m^3}$ from the true SM at 1~km, for meaningful use in hydrological models\cite{das2011}.
 This null hypothesis was found to be true for every day of the simulation period.
-Figure~\ref{fig:btest} shows the fraction of days for which the null-hypothesis is 1 with most of the days have an RMSE of less than $0.02$ $\mathrm{m^3/m^3}$.
+Figure~\ref{fig:cdf} shows the cumulative density function (CDF) of the errors in disaggregated SM.
+About 98\% of the days have an RMSE of less than $0.02$ $\mathrm{m^3/m^3}$ in the disaggregated SM.
 Figure~\ref{fig:scatterlc} shows the disaggregated SM versus true SM at 1~km.
-Most of the points for sweet-corn and cotton pixels and all of the points for cotton lie within $0.04$ $\mathrm{m^3/m^3} $.
-Figure~\ref{fig:errorlc} shows the errors for each DoY segregated by type of land cover.
+The algorithm does not introduce any bias and the data points are scattered around the $\hat{y}-y=0$ line, with a positive variance.
+Most of the points for sweet-corn pixels and all of the points for cotton lie within $0.04$ $\mathrm{m^3/m^3} $.
+Figure~\ref{fig:errorlc}(a) shows the errors for each DoY segregated by type of LC.
 Baresoil pixels during periods of vegetation have the highest RMSE.
-This is due to the effect of sub-pixel vegetation at 250~m in a pixel classified as a baresoil pixel at 1~km, when the vegetation fraction is $<$ 0.5 at 1~km.
+This is due to sub-pixel vegetation at 250~m within a pixel classified as a baresoil pixel, when the vegetation fraction is $<$ 0.5 at 1~km.
 Table~\ref{tab:pritable} shows the KLD between the densities of the disaggregated estimates and the true SM.
 Baresoil pixels at 1~km without any vegetation at 250~m have the lowest KLD.
-Baresoil pixels at the end of the season, which are affected by remnant crops and baresoil pixels at 1~km which have some vegetation at 250~m, have a higher KLD, but very close to 0.
-Vegetated pixels at 1~km have a higher KLD as well.
-The boundary pixels classified as bare-soil have vegetation at the 250 m scale which contributes to these errors.
+Baresoil pixels at the end of the season, that are affected by remnant crops and baresoil pixels at 1~km with partial vegetation cover at 250~m, have a higher KLD, but very close to 0.
+Vegetated pixels at 1~km contain a higher KLD as well.
+The boundary pixels classified as bare-soil have vegetation at the 250 m scale contributing to these errors.

+Among the three scenarios considered for the sensitivity analysis, RMSEs in downscaled SM are the lowest when just LST is used for disaggregation.
+This suggests that SM is more strongly coupled to LST than LAI or PPT.
+This is expected since the spatial patterns apparent in LST images also appear in the SM image, especially baresoil pixels, as shown in Figure \ref{fig:sensitivity}(b), with a weaker and more complex relationship in corn and cotton, as shown in Figures \ref{fig:sensitivity}(c) and (d) respectively.
+LAI shows higher and similar effects on errors in disaggregated SM for during the mid and late growing seasons of corn and cotton crops.
+The use of PPT to disaggregate SM results in a lower RMSEs immediately following a major rainfall event.
+At other times, its sensitivity to SM is comparable to LST, for baresoil pixels, and to LAI, for vegetated pixels.